-Students will work together as a group of 6 to design an educational toy for a specific age range.
-Within each group, students will be assigned to focus on unique domains and aspects of the toys (cognitive, linguistic, motor, sensory, emotional, social, cultural).
-Student may be creative in defining the duties and roles of each group member.
-For the Group Contract, students are required to 1) select their group, 2)
+Students who select famous or notable persons with similarities will work together as a group of 4-6 students.
+For instance, a group of students may all choose different serial killers, pop stars, authors, athletes, or historical figures.
+Students may be creative when defining the structure and similarities in their groups.
+For the Group Contract, students are required to 1) select their group, 2) discuss the hypothesized similarities and differences of their famous people, and 3) assign group tasks related to the group presentation.

-propose a name for their toy, 3) select an age-range for their product, 4) assign group members to a developmental domain, and 5) assign group members to tasks related to the presentation and presentation script.
 All group members must sign the group contract with duties of each member identified.
-This will be a 2-page contract that is submitted in hardcopy at the start of class time.
-Students will be evaluated based on 1) their introduction to their group, 2) their brief outline of their product, and 3) their assigned duties.
+This will be a 2-page contract which will be submitted in hardcopy at the start of class.
+Students will be evaluated based on 1) their hypotheses, 2) the detail of their assigned duties, and 3) the definition and introduction to their group.

 Tasks can be divided amongst group members in many ways.
 On possibility is that all group members contribute equally to all group project elements.
-Another possibility is some members write the script, some deliver the oral presentation, some build the toy prototype, some draw or create visualizations, etc. It is not necessary for all group members to do all tasks (draw, build, write, talk in class, video edit, etc.) but this must be agreed on in the group contract.
+Another possibility is some members write the script, some deliver the oral presentation, some draw or create visualizations, etc. It is not necessary for all group members to do all tasks (draw, write, talk in class, video edit, etc.) but this must be agreed on in the group contract.